What is Sacred Harp?

 Sacred Harp Amsterdam

 We are a small group of enthusiastic singers in Amsterdam.
-We all sing from the book 'The Sacred Harp' (Denson 1991 edition), for your first time we'll provide loaners.
-We sing every second Friday of the month.
+We all sing from the book 'The Sacred Harp' (Denson 1991 edition); if you don't have one yet, we can provide loaners.
+We currently (as of September 2022) do not sing regularly, but you can contact us to check if and when we're singing.

-And: If this is your first singing we offer you a loaner to sing from.
+And: If you don't have a book yet, we offer you a loaner to sing from.
 When you sing Sacred Harp on a regular basis you can buy a book from us, the price is €35.
 After the singing we'll have time to be social with drinks and snacks (please take something with you).

 Submit the contact form and we will put you on our mailing list.
-The location will be automatically send to you!
+The location will be automatically sent to you!